aigle-levant/notes/_posts/js/2024-08-31-js-functions.md

 weightOfLiving(); //under the weight of living
 ```

-> A function with an empty or non-existent `return` statement will return `undefined`.
+A function with an empty or non-existent `return` statement will return `undefined`.
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 ### Arguments and parameters